wazedde/ucom/README.md

 Usage: ucom [COMMAND]

 Commands:
-  list  This command will show a list of the installed Unity versions. run   This command will run Unity.
-            Unless specified otherwise, the latest installed Unity version is used. [aliases: r] new   This command will create a new Unity project and Git repository in the given directory.
-            Unless specified otherwise, the latest installed Unity version is used. open  This command will open the Unity project in the given directory. [aliases: o] help  Print this message or the help of the given subcommand(s)
+  list   Shows a list of the installed Unity versions new    Creates a new Unity project and Git repository (uses latest available Unity version by default) open   Opens the given Unity project in the Unity Editor [aliases: o] build  Builds the given Unity project [aliases: b] run    Runs Unity with the givens arguments (uses latest available Unity version by default) [aliases: r] help   Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help information